computergreek/delorean/README.md

 3. Modify `delorean/sync_files.sh` as needed
 4. Build and run

-## Creating a PKG from the DeLorean.app file:
+## Creating a PKG from the DeLorean.app file
-# Navigate to where your DeLorean.app is located
+Navigate to where your DeLorean.app is located
 `cd /path/to/your/DeLorean.app/..`

-# Create the package
+Create the package
 `pkgbuild --root . --identifier ufemit.delorean --version 1.0 --install-location /Applications UF-EM-DeLorean-Backup.pkg`

 ## License

 This project is open source under the Apache License, Version 2.0.